BothersMcBitey/tech504-terraform/docker/docker.md

 - defined in a YAML file
 - use Docker Compose to start/stop/manages services defined in YAML file (docker-compose.yaml)
 - `docker-compose up` runs the composer.
-  - `-d` runs detatched mode, so it won't show any logs or freeze your terminal.
+  - `-d` runs detached mode, so it won't show any logs or freeze your terminal.
   - `docker-compose ps` shows composed containers.
-  - basically, most docker commaands work with docker-compose.
+  - basically, most docker commands work with docker-compose.

 # Task